thedavecarroll/powershell.anovelidea.org/_posts/2021-02-02-creating-class-definition-from-object-part-3.md

 ## Method Classes

 Let's take care of 2 primary requirements right off the start.
-We need to provide a way for the user to add one ore more methods the class definition.
+We need to provide a way for the user to add one or more methods the class definition.

 A class method is basically a function, with a name, typed parameters, and an output type.
 The output type must be declared, even if it's `[void]`.